Vivek5170/FaceTracker/README.md

 ```

 ### 2. Add Photos
-Create folders with person names:
+Create folders with person names inside the `imgs` directory.
+Only the folder names are important; do not upload the actual images to version control:
 ```
 imgs/
 ├── alice/